-- (a) All competitors who start (i.e., commence a starting motion) before the starting signal has been given, shall be disqualified (DQ10). - (b) If the starting signal sounds before the disqualification is declared, the race shall continue and the competitor(s) shall be disqualified upon completion of the race (DQ10). - (c) If the disqualification is declared before the starting signal, the signal shall not be given; the remaining competitors shall be called back and start again (DQ10). - (d) The signal to call back the competitors shall be the same as the starting signal but repeated along with dropping of the false start rope.
-Alternatively, if the Chief Referee or Chief Referee's designate decides that the start is not fair, the Chief Referee or Chief Referee's designate shall blow a whistle, to be followed by the Starter's signal (repeated). - (e) For the 100 m Manikin Carry with Fins event, the call-back signal will be by an underwater acoustic signal whenever possible.
-Competitors will be advised if an alternate call-back signal is to be used. - (f) If an error by an official follows a fault by a competitor, the fault of the competitor may be expunged. - Note 1: The duty of the Event Director, Chief Referee and Starter is to ensure a fair start.
-If the Event Director, Starter, or Chief Referee decides that a start is not fair, for any reason, including technical or equipment fault, the competitors shall be called back and the race shall be started again. - Note 2: Competitors shall be disqualified if they "commence a forward starting motion" prior to the starting signal.
+- A. All competitors who start (i.e., commence a starting motion) before the starting signal has been given, shall be disqualified (DQ10). - Competitors shall be disqualified if they "commence a forward starting motion" prior to the starting signal.
 Movement by itself is not a disqualification.
-Anticipating the starting signal and commencing a starting motion is a disqualification (DQ10). - Note 3: The Event Director, Starter, and Chief Referee use their discretion in determining whether a competitor or more than one competitor has commenced a starting motion.
+Anticipating the starting signal and commencing a starting motion is a disqualification (DQ10). - The Event Director, Starter, and Chief Referee use their discretion in determining whether a competitor or more than one competitor has commenced a starting motion.
 Commonly, the early starting motion of one competitor causes movement by other competitors.
+Such movements are not a DQ. - B. If the starting signal sounds before the disqualification is declared, the race shall continue and the competitor(s) shall be disqualified upon completion of the race (DQ10). - C. If the disqualification is declared before the starting signal, the signal shall not be given; the remaining competitors shall be called back and start again (DQ10). - D. The signal to call back the competitors shall be the same as the starting signal but repeated along with dropping of the false start rope.
+Alternatively, if the Chief Referee or Chief Referee's designate decides that the start is not fair, the Chief Referee or Chief Referee's designate shall blow a whistle, to be followed by the Starter's signal (repeated). - E. For the 100m Manikin Carry with Fins event, the call-back signal will be by an underwater acoustic signal whenever possible.
+Competitors will be advised if an alternate call-back signal is to be used. - F. If an error by an official follows a fault by a competitor, the fault of the competitor may be expunged.

+Note 1: The duty of the Event Director, Chief Referee and Starter is to ensure a fair start.
+If the Event Director, Starter, or Chief Referee decides that a start is not fair, for any reason, including technical or equipment fault, the competitors shall be called back, and the race shall be started again.

-Such movements are not a DQ. - Note 4: Start decisions by the Event Director, Starter, or Chief Referee (or Chief Referee's designate) are not subject to protest or appeal.
+Note 2: Start decisions by the Event Director, Starter, or Chief Referee (or Chief Referee's designate) are not subject to protest or appeal.

-3.3 MANIKINS
+3. MANIKINS

-3.3.1 Competitors surfacing the manikin
+3.1 Competitors surfacing the manikin

+- A. Competitors may push off the pool bottom when surfacing with the manikin.

+- B. Competitors must:

+- Break the surface with the manikin.

+- Have the manikin in a correct carrying position when the top of the manikin's head passes

+the 5m line (Manikin Carry, Rescue Medley, Super Lifesaver) or 10m line (Manikin Carry

+with Fins).

-- (a) Competitors may push off the pool bottom when surfacing with the manikin. - (b) Competitors must: - (i) Break the surface with the manikin - (ii) Have the manikin in a correct carrying position when the top of the manikin's head passes the 5 m line (Manikin Carry, Rescue Medley, Super Lifesaver) or 10 m line (Manikin Carry with Fins) - (iii) Not re-submerge after surfacing - Note 1: The competitor must break the surface of the water while holding the manikin with at least one hand before the designated 5/10 m line.
-The competitor cannot swim underwater beyond the designated 5/10 m lines and must remain at the surface with the manikin throughout the race beyond these lines. - Note 2: Surfacing the manikin judging criteria applies only when the top of the manikin's head passes the relevant 5/10 m line. - Note 3: When judging the manikin carry, the competitor and manikin are treated as one unit/entity.
+- Not re-submerge after surfacing.

+Note 1: The competitor must break the surface of the water while holding the manikin with at least one hand before the designated 5/10m line.
+The competitor cannot swim underwater beyond the designated 5/10m lines and must remain at the surface with the manikin throughout the race beyond these lines.

+Note 2: Surfacing the manikin judging criteria applies only when the top of the manikin's head passes the relevant 5/10m line.

+Note 3: When judging the manikin carry, the competitor and manikin are treated as one unit/entity.
 The judging focus is on the competitors' actions, their carrying technique, and the position of the manikin.
-Water flowing over the manikin is not a judging criterion. - Note 4: "Surface" means the horizontal plane of the surface of a still water pool.
+Water flowing over the manikin is not a judging criterion.

+Note 4: "Surface" means the horizontal plane of the surface of a still water pool.

-3.3.2 Carrying the manikin
+3.2 Carrying the manikin